9Queens/CatStealingApp/README.md

 #  CatStealingApp

-A .NET 8 Web API solution for downloading, tagging, and managing cats — complete with Docker support and integration tests.
+A .NET 8 Web API solution for downloading, tagging, and previewing cats and cat stealing operations — complete with Docker support and integration tests.

 ## What this app does